Andrettin/Wyrmsun/readme.txt

 - Added events for the development and spread of the Teuton, Goth and Norse cultures out of the Germanic one (if the Dane, Goth, or Swede Tribe is player-controlled, then it will develop Teuton culture instead of the Norse one, since the latter is not playable).
 - Added Atlantic Ocean water province to the Earth world map.
 - Certain provinces are now always generated adjacent to water in the random world map.
-- The Shorbear Hills now start with a stronghold.
+- The Shorbear Hills now start with a bastion.
 - Fixed a bug which caused units to not be saved correctly if the player quit during a grand strategy battle.
 - Added 3000 BC start date for Nidavellir.
 - Added The Mead of Poetry event, along with events for Durin appearing and dying.

 * Heroes
 - Added Durin (dwarf) (icon by Jinn).
-- Clicking on heroes no longer gives the "You have [...]" in the statusline.
+- Clicking on heroes no longer displays the "You have [...]" in the statusline.

 * Maps
 - Dwarven Militia are now possible to be generated in dungeons.